usnistgov/imppy3d/anaconda/Install_imppy3d_with_tomopy/ReadMe.txt

 PIP.
 First, you must activate the new environment,

   conda activate env_xct
+  conda update --all

 The dependencies are included in a text file called "requirements.txt".
 Use the following PIP command to install them:

-  pip install --user -r requirements.txt
+  pip install --user --no-deps --only-binary=:all: -r requirements.txt

 Note, without the "--user" flag, this installation will fail.
 As of now, it is unclear as to why.